mantidproject/mantid/Code/Mantid/docs/source/algorithms/LoadRaw-v3.rst

 OutputWorkspace\_period).
 Each workspace will share the same `Instrument <Instrument>`__, SpectraToDetectorMap and `Sample <Sample>`__ objects.
-If the optional 'spectrum' properties are set for a multiperiod dataset, then they will be ignored.
+If the optional 'spectrum' properties are set for a multiperiod dataset, then they will ignored.

 If PeriodList property isn't empty then only periods listed there will be loaded.